Chinese people in Ireland

 Recitation of Chinese poetry at Dublin Connolly railway station to celebrate Chinese New Year.

-Chinese people in Ireland refer to people born in China or people of Chinese descent living in the Republic of Ireland.
+Chinese people in Ireland refers to people born in China or people of Chinese descent living in Ireland.

+While initial immigration to the country began slow, there are now Chinese businesses sprinkled throughout the country, with a prominent community in Dublin.

+Throughout the years, the economic status of the average Chinese-Irish Immigrant has shifted from lower income workers to middle class students.

+Their integration into Irish culture has resulted in cultural mixing through Chinese-Irish food.